MohamedAminMallek/Game-Development/index.md

 ### 3D Platform Game
 <p>
-This game was developed with a three-person team during a 24 hour competition.
+This game was developed by a three-person team during a 24 hour competition.
 </p>
 <p>
 Demo